Double-loop randomized quasi-Monte Carlo estimator for nested integration: Brief overview of Monte Carlo and randomized quasi-Monte Carlo integration

 for any $\epsilon>0$, where $C_{\epsilon,d}>0$ is independent of $M$, and $C_{\epsilon,d}\to\infty$ as $\epsilon\to 0$.
 Two common low-discrepancy sequences are digital sequences \cite{Nie92, Owe95, Owe03, Dic10} and rank-1 lattice rules \cite{Hic98}.
 The concept behind digital sequences is to split $[0,1]^d$ into equally spaced subintervals as follows:

-where $a_i,b_i$ are integers, with $b_i\geq 0$, $0\leq a_i\leq 2^{b_i}$, and $1\leq i\leq d$ such that each subinterval contains the same fraction of each nonoverlapping block of $M$ points in the sequence.
+where $a_i,b_i$ are integers, with $b_i\geq 0$, $0\leq a_i\leq 2^{b_i}-1$, and $1\leq i\leq d$ such that each subinterval contains the same fraction of each nonoverlapping block of $M$ points in the sequence.
 A number of points $M$, such that $\log_2(M)\in\bb{N}$, must be used to achieve the best results for this sequence type (for details on the construction of such sequences, refer to \cite{Dic10}).
-Although this study uses digital sequences to construct the (r)QMC estimators, it also presents the explicit construction of rank-1 lattice rules for illustration.
-Rank-1 lattice rules employ a carefully selected generating vector $\bs{w}\in[0,1]^d$ to generate points $\bs{t}^{(m)}=\text{mod}(\frac{(m-1)\bs{w}}{M};1)$, $1\leq m\leq M$, where $\text{mod}(\cdot;1)$ is the componentwise modulo-1 operator in dimension $d$.

 The deterministic QMC method introduced above has several practical disadvantages.
 The estimator \eqref{eq:det.quasi.monte.carlo} is biased, and the first point $\bs{t}^{(1)}$ is the origin for many common low-discrepancy sequences, which is problematic for standard classes of integrands (see Remark~\ref{rmk:general.domains}).
 The QMC method suffers from the curse of dimensionality for a finite number of points $M$ but an increasing dimension $d$.
 Furthermore, the Hardy--Krause variation $V_{\rm{HK}}$ is challenging to compute.
 Most importantly, the QMC error in \eqref{eq:QMC.bound} is finite for some integrands for which $V_{\rm{HK}}$ is infinite \cite{Lec18}.
 A critical class of such integrands is the set of functions with singularities at one or more corners of the domain $[0,1]^d$ (e.g., the log or inverse CDF of the normal distribution; Remark~\ref{rmk:general.domains}).
 A more accurate bound is provided in Owen \cite{Owe06}, depending on how fast the mixed derivatives of the integrand increase when approaching the boundary.